6 Tips to Locate the Staff Directory for Any Business

 Using Google to Search for Employee Directories

-Google’s advanced search operators can help you uncover staff directories that might not be prominently featured on a company’s website:
+Google’s advanced search operators can help you uncover staff directories that might not be prominently featured on a company’s website.
+Here are the most effective search techniques:

 Use site-specific searches: